alvislim/SG_Rewards_Tracker/README.md

 To schedule daily task on specific timing for server to send email
 ### 12. Bootstrap
 CSS framework for HTML and CSS design templates
+### 13. SweetAlert
+A replacement for JavaScript's window. alert() function that shows very pretty modal windows.